Teton dam breaking

 I’m convinced that you won’t find any holes in this list nor will you find the need to re-prioritize them.
 They follow the natural flow of our everyday living as well as the moments that zip by in a crisis.
 You’ll also find them to be closely connected to each other, like the cogs and wheels inside a clock.

 The nice thing about making this discovery was that I no longer had to worry about spending too much time or resources in an area that had lesser prominence than another.
 It also gave me a good snap-shot anytime I checked the list as to what we may be more vulnerable.
-Lastly though, discovering this list helped us graduate to an even more advanced way of living.
+Lastly though, discovering this list helped me graduate to an even more advanced way of living.

 “Self-Sufficient Lifestyle”

-With our eyes more open to our life as different aspects of it falls into one or more of the 10 Principles of Preparedness, we began to have a greater level of awareness as to many of the threats in our society which would compromise any one of those 10 Principles.
-I’ll never forget the day that Scott and I had come to realize that the threats of disruption that we were bombarded with actually came at us in the SAME order of prioritization as the Ten Principles.
-For example, if we looked at snapshot of headlines in the news or the incidences of history which would threaten the stability of any one of these Principles of Preparedness, we noticed that there was a direct correlation to the amount or intensity of threats and the level of prioritization of each principle.
+With my eyes more open to our life as different aspects of it falls into one or more of the 10 Principles of Preparedness, I began to have a greater level of awareness as to many of the threats in our society which would compromise any one of those 10 Principles.
+I’ll never forget the day that I had come to realize that the threats of disruption that we were bombarded with actually came at us in the SAME order of prioritization as the Ten Principles.
+For example, if I looked at snapshot of headlines in the news or the incidences of history which would threaten the stability of any one of these Principles of Preparedness, I noticed that there was a direct correlation to the amount or intensity of threats and the level of prioritization of each principle.
 For example, Spiritual Preparedness, that of a person’s core values, beliefs, and standards of morality, is the biggest target of opposition, and there are very few threats which don’t have an impact on this particular Principle in one way or another.

 As long as there are people upon the earth there will always be the errors of men who act in fierce opposition to a self-sufficient lifestyle and subsequently each of the Principles of Preparedness.
 As such, this means that we’ll never be finished with our preparedness efforts.
 We’ll never be able to completely check something off of the list because it’s a natural state of progression to take care of one’s own needs and stand self-sufficient in providing for our every need.
 And the natural progression along that path is to begin to share that stability with others who might come to need a bit of assistance too.
 It’s as natural as wanting to throw a couple coins in the kettles at Christmas or instinctively putting your arm up in front of the passenger as you go to make a sudden brake in the car.
 But because of this natural tendency, we’ll never get to check off a particular item or skill that we need because new scenarios will always be cropping up as will there always be more people in our life who might need assistance.